 Before the Act passed all stages of the Oireachtas, the Justice Committee proposed an amendment to Section 12 which, if passed, would have made open disclosure mandatory.
 At the time it was argued that voluntary disclosure would not go far enough to protect patients from harm but the proposed amendment was ultimately rejected.

-In Ireland the provisions relating to open disclosure in the Act will be a significant step forward in fostering a relationship of trust between clinicians and patients.
-The Act provides a clear framework to assist health services providers with the process of open disclosure and the protective provisions should serve to allay fears among medical practitioners that information provided to patients in the spirit of open disclosure can be used against them in Civil or Regulatory proceedings
+It is hoped that the legislative changes relating to open disclosure in both the Act and the Bill will be a significant step towards fostering a relationship of trust between patients and health service providers.
+The Act provides a clear framework to assist health service providers with the process of open disclosure and the protective provisions in both the Act and the Bill should serve to allay fears that information provided to patients in the spirit of open disclosure can be used against them in Civil proceedings

-Part 4 of Act has not yet been commenced and while hospitals in Ireland are already promoting open disclosure it is anticipated that on commencement of the Act open disclosure of patient safety incidents will become more common place across the HSE.
-Public opinion is strongly in favour of open disclosure and it is hoped that with the implementation of the protective provisions, the Act will serve to foster a culture of open and honest communication in all healthcare settings.
+Hospitals in Ireland are already promoting open disclosure and it is anticipated that on commencement of the Act in September 2018 open disclosure will become more common place across the HSE.
+Public opinion is strongly in favour of open disclosure and it is anticipated that with the implementation of the protective provisions, the Act will serve to create a culture of open and honest communication in all healthcare settings.

 For further information, please contact Katy Meade email@example.com at Hayes solicitors.

 [i] Australian Commission on Safety and Quality in Healthcare: Open Disclosure Healthcare Professional Handbook, 2003 page 3.Back to Full News